 Ease of Use

 In the middle of the afternoon, when you’re suffering from golf shoulder pain from carrying around your heavy golf clubs all day, you need a golf rangefinder that will be an asset on the green, not one that’s complicated to use.
 Fortunately, not only does this Bushnell rangefinder have a high score for accuracy, but it’s also very user-friendly.
-In fact, the simple display and buttons makes it easy to get an accurate reading in under a second.
+In fact, the simple display and buttons make it easy to get an accurate reading in under a second.

 - Vivid display